 She is the recipient of numerous awards, most notably Yale University’s Windham Campbell Prize in 2014, which recognised her body of dramatic writing.

 In Australia, her plays have won the Queensland Premier’s Literary Award (Mrs Petrov’s Shoe), the Playbox-Asialink Playwriting Competition and the Griffin Award (Songket).
-Her radio plays have received 7 AWGIE Awards, most recently for the nonfiction feature My Life in Cookbooks (2014) and the drama Random Red (2012).
-Her most recent radio work Seoul City Sue (2018) has been nominated for an AWGIE.
+Her radio plays have received 8 AWGIE Awards, most recently for the nonfiction features Seoul City Sue (2018) and My Life in Cookbooks (2014) and the drama Random Red (2012).

 She has also just completed the Rome: City and Empire Kids and Family Audio Tour for the National Museum of Australia.